It is stipulated that schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.

 Pickering Community Junior School is committed to giving every child the opportunity to learn to swim confidently and ensure they are safe around water.
 Working in conjunction with 'Everyone Active' at Ryedale Pool and Fitness centre, we follow Swim England's School Swimming and Water Safety Award Scheme which fulfils the National Curriculum requirement to

 As swimming is part of the National Curriculum, all children are expected to attend lessons.
 However, we appreciate this is difficult for some pupils and we will work together with parents to help them overcome any fears and enable them to have a positive experience in the water.
-For those children who have already reached end of KS2 expectations, there is the opportunity to develop new techniques and skills in life saving, synchronised swimming and water polo as part of the Aquatic Skills Award.
+For those children who have already reached end of KS2 expectations, there is the opportunity to develop new techniques and skills in water polo, synchronized swimming and life saving.